 Both the Maitai and the Roding rivers are vitally important as catchments providing for the drinking water of Nelson City as a whole.
 As such it is recognised that activities in the areas above the intakes for the city water supply must be managed with caution.
-In FSC terms these catchments would meet the definition of a category 4 High Conservation Area (HCV 4)25, being "Basic ecosystem services in critical situations, including protection of water catchments and control of erosion of vulnerable soils and slopes".
+In FSC terms these catchments would meet the definition of a category 5 High Conservation Area (HCV 5)25, being "A site or resource is fundamental for satisfying basic necessities if the services it provides are irreplaceable (i.e alternatives are not readily accessible or affordable), and if its loss or damage would cause serious suffering or prejudice to affected stakeholders".
+"Basic necessities" may cover any or all of the provisioning services of the environment.